 Alex graduated from MIT with an Aeronautical Engineering degree and worked on space-based lasers as part of SDI, but he quickly transitioned to the business world.
 At Arthur Andersen, he gained experience in technology, healthcare, and manufacturing.
 Alex then joined Vitas Healthcare, where he was the head of the systems division during the company’s growth years from 2 locations and $20 million in revenue to 24 locations and $250 million.
 After Vitas, he was the founder and CEO of Miami-based CellIT Technologies, a software company focused on call centers, which he grew to over 150 employees and $10M in revenue before successfully selling in 2002 to form Aspect Software.
 Alex is also the founder and Chairman of Neutralogistics, a South Florida logistics company, which he sold to St. George Logistics.

 David is a founder of Ocean Azul Partners.
 He has been working with entrepreneurs and investing in startups and early-stage companies for over 15-years.
-David provides value to founders and investors through his experience, tactical insights, strategic planning, critical thinking, innovation and operational excellence.
+David provides value to founders and investors through his experience, tactical insights, strategic planning, critical thinking, innovation, and operational excellence.
 As a prior founder and operator, he excels at problem-solving, teamwork, and creating sustainable growth.

 David is founding CFO and on the Advisory Board of ActivEngage Inc., a private B2B company innovating in live-chat software in the automotive industry for over 10-years, generating leads resulting in sales of over $15 billion.
 He was on the Advisory Board of DealerUps, Inc. a B2B cloud-based SaaS company (acquired by JM Family Enterprises in 2006).
-David developed consumer brand BeFit Nutrition in partnership with LionsGate (NYSE: LGE), growing the YouTube channel to over 200 million views and 2 million subscribers.
-He also helped establish That’s It Nutrition™, one of the fastest growing private nutrition bar companies in the U.S. that has delivered bars to the International Space Station.
+David developed the consumer brand BeFit Nutrition in partnership with Lionsgate (NYSE: LGE), growing the YouTube channel to over 200 million views and 2 million subscribers.
+He also helped establish That’s It Nutrition™, one of the fastest-growing private nutrition bar companies in the U.S. that has delivered bars to the International Space Station.

 David is a CPA and has attended Executive level courses at Columbia Business School.
 He earned a Master of Science in Taxation from Florida International University.
 He earned a Bachelor of Science in Business from Miami University in Oxford, Ohio, where he was a Division I NCAA athlete on a tennis scholarship.
 David is a passionate advocate for healthy lifestyle and nutrition.
-He enjoys playing tennis with histhree sons and spending time with his family.
+He enjoys playing tennis with his three sons and spending time with his family.

 Lisette’s interest in technology combined with her passion for fitness and nutrition led her to become a certified Health Coach.
 Lisette is particularly excited about the potential of startups that use digital health, wearable devices, and machine learning to enable people to become aware of potential health issues, take preventative measures, and develop healthy habits.